ksandom/mass/docs/bugs/ifBug.md

     [debug3]: GOT HERE
     [debug5]: GOT HERE ALSO

-The first one is just before the return of `triggerEvent`, the second line is just after `triggerEvent` was called.
+The first one is just before the return of `callFeature`, the second line is just after `callFeature` was called.

 Next you'll see `[debug3]: debugSharedMemory testIf - notIfEmptyResult/2` and the count is now 1.
 It should be 4.